-Details Grotesque faces of mythical beings and deities were a popular motif for terracotta antefix that were used to conceal the ends of the tiles that ran along the edge of rooves in Ancient Greece.
-They served both a functional, as well as, a decorative purpose, with the tiles protecting the wooden parts of the roof from the elements.
+Grotesque faces of mythical beings and deities were a popular motif for terracotta antefix.
+The ancient Greeks used them to conceal the ends of the tiles that ran along the edge of roofs in Ancient Greece.
+They served both a functional and a decorative purpose, with the tiles protecting the wooden parts of the roof from the elements.

-The gurning, open mouthed, features have been painted to really emphasis the grotesqueness of the face, which was believe to ward off evil spirits.
-Made to represent one of the three Gorgon sisters Stheno, Euryale and Medusa, who all had a similar look, and could turn any human to stone with just one look.
+The gurning, open-mouthed features have been painted to emphasise the grotesqueness of the face, which was believed to ward off evil spirits—made to represent one of the three Gorgon sisters Stheno, Euryale and Medusa.
+Medusa being the most fierce as she could turn any human to stone with just one look.

-These replicas have been made without the fixing lug that would have attached an antefix to the roof, so that they can be displayed more easily.
-Should you wish the have a replica with this fixing lug attached then please get in touch for a quote.
+We have made these replicas without the fixing lug attached an antefix to the roof to be displayed more easily.
+Should you wish to have a replica with this fixing lug attached, please get in touch for a quote.

 Terracotta and natural pigments.